AriFordsham/GHCWiki/working-conventions.md

 ## Testing patches

-For people with commit privileges, the policy on testing patches is at: [TestingPatches](testing-patches)
+The policy on testing patches is at: [TestingPatches](testing-patches).

 ## Using Darcs